 Yashpheh is translated "jasper" in Exodus 28:20 and Ezekiel 28:13 in all ten of the Bible translations used in this series.
 In the New Testament, the first foundation stone in the New Jerusalem (Revelation 21:19) is called in the Greek iaspis (Strong's #G2393).

 Jaspers are considered an opaque variety of Chalcedony stones.
 The most common colors found in them are red, green, brown or yellow and they can appear flamed or striped.
 The precious stone found in the priest's breastplate was likely colored "emerald-green" (Gemstones in the Breastplate, page 33).

-A 1911 Encyclopedia Britannica section on jasper states the following concerning the possible ancient color of this gemstone.
+A 1911 Encyclopedia Britannica section on this gem states the following concerning the possible ancient color of this gemstone.

 "The jasper of antiquity was in many cases distinctly green, for it is often compared with the emerald and other green objects.
 Jasper is referred to in the Niebelungenlied as being clear and green."